Lenniott/rejoice-slim/README.md

 # Rejoice - Local Voice Transcriber 🎙️

-**Turn your voice into searchable notes - completely offline and private.**
+**Free long-form transcription that runs offline - no limits, no data loss.**

 Rejoice is a voice-to-text tool that runs entirely on your computer.
 Perfect for **Obsidian users** who want to capture thoughts, meetings, and ideas as voice notes that automatically become searchable Markdown files in their vault.

 ## ✨ What It Does

 - 🎤 **One-command recording** - Start transcribing with `rec`
-- 🆔 **Smart ID system** - Easy-to-reference transcripts with descriptive names
+- 🆔 **Smart ID system** - Easy-to-reference transcripts with 6-digit IDs
-- ➕ **Append to transcripts** - Add to existing recordings with `rec -{id}`
+- ➕ **Append to transcripts** - Add to existing recordings with `rec -000001`
-- 🤖 **AI-powered analysis** - Hierarchical summarization extracts key themes, questions, and actions
+- 🤖 **AI-powered analysis** - Generate filenames, summaries, and tags
 - 📝 **Obsidian-ready** - Markdown format with YAML frontmatter
-- 🔄 **Real-time transcription** - See your words appear as you speak
-- 🎯 **Smart auto-stop** - Automatically stops when no speech detected
+- 🎙️ **Streaming transcription** - Processes audio continuously while recording
 - ⚡ **Short commands** - Use `-l`, `-v`, `-g`, `-s` for quick access
 - 🏠 **100% local** - Your voice data never leaves your computer